TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 # SDK

-* The initial release of Durable Functions includes [SDKs](https://docs.aws.amazon.com/lambda/latest/dg/durable-execution-sdk.html).
-For JavaScript, TypeScript and Python.
+The initial release of Durable Functions includes [SDKs](https://docs.aws.amazon.com/lambda/latest/dg/durable-execution-sdk.html) for JavaScript, TypeScript and Python.
 NodeJS and Python runtimes are supported.

-* The SDK includes Step, Wait and Callback primitives.
-* You can write idiomatic async/await code to define a workflow that chains together multiple steps
+The SDK includes Step, Wait and Callback primitives.
+You can write idiomatic async/await code to define a workflow that chains together multiple steps.

 ```ts
 import { DurableContext, withDurableExecution } from "@aws/durable-execution-sdk-js";